Aditya-Asthana/ai-agentic-bootcamp-vz/Supervisor_Instructions_v2.md

   -  Explore the Tool Info Screen.
      1. Add tool descriptions
+        ```
+        Sends an email to specified recipients.
+This tool should only be invoked when the user explicitly requests to SEND an email.
+The agent must only use the email address that is provided by the user and should never generate or create email addresses.
+        ```
      2. Add descriptions for output schema

+      Email = ```Email Address of the recipient provided by the user``` Content = ```Content of the email as a HTML string.
+Don't use new line character's, only use a single HTML string.``` Subject = ```Subject line of the email as a string.```

      3. [Writing Tool Descriptions](https://developer.watson-orchestrate.ibm.com/getting_started/guidelines#writing-descriptions-for-tools): Allows agents to identify when to use specific tools.
         ![alt text](images/wxo_tool7.png)